 I’m a theater geek.
 I admit it.
 I listen to show tunes in my car.
 I spend way too much time on stage or back stage at my local community playhouse.
 I’d tag along on a trip to New York for a Broadway show with anyone who needs a shotgun rider.

 Hancock County native Evan Myers recently published his first novel “Dusk on the Western Range” April 26.
 Myers graduated from Greenfield-Central High School in 2012; he’s worked as a public affairs specialist and photojournalist with the Indiana Army National Guard, as a journalist for the Daily Reporter, and in communications with an organization called USA Cares in Louisville.
 He is currently a high school English teacher and wrestling coach at Jefferson High School near Louisville.
 Here’s a look at his passion for writing and his plans for the future.

 The following items are available at the Hancock County Public Library, 900 W. McKenzie Road.
+Descriptions are provided by the publisher, unless otherwise noted.
 For more information on the library’s collection or to reserve a title, visit hcplibrary.org.